-The design of sidewalks in residential neighborhoods can affect the pedestrian environment.
+The design of sidewalks in residential neighborhoods affect the pedestrian environment.
 The top photo shows the problems with an attached sidewalk with a rolled curb: cars will tend to park on the sidewalk and create a hostile environment for people walking.
 This design fails to recognize that a comfortable sidewalk needs to have a well-defined curb zone, typically with a vertical curb that separates the street from the sidewalk.
-It also needs a "furniture zone" to provide a buffer to the street and space for trees, landscaping, hydrants, benches, etc. By contrast, the bottom image shows a welldesigned sidewalk with a good furniture zone, ample and unobstructed space for walking and a buffer to the buildings or fences on private property.
+It also needs a "furniture zone" to provide a buffer to the street and space for trees, landscaping, hydrants, benches, etc. By contrast, the bottom image shows a well-designed sidewalk with a good furniture zone, ample and unobstructed space for walking, and a buffer for buildings and private spaces.
 (Photos: Local Government Commission and Dan Burden)